dajunHuang/dajunHuang/README.md

 Thanks for checking out my Github!

-I'm a second-year master's student at the University of Electronic Science and Technology of China, major in Computer Science.
+I'm a PhD student at the University of
+Electronic Science and Technology of China, major in Computer Science.

 Recently, my research interests lies in Parallel Computing.